lanl-aea/waves/docs/tutorial_05_parameter_substitution_waves.rst

 The second behavior is utilized when we specify a file with ``.in`` extension in the ``abaqus_source_list`` and we specify a ``substitution_dictionary`` in the builder's options.
 This behavior will act on any file in the source list with ``.in`` extension and attempts to match the parameter keys in the ``substitution_dictionary`` with the text in the file.
-For this reason, we must make our parameter names identifiable with a tamplating character (e.g. ``@variable@``).
+For this reason, we must make our parameter names identifiable with a templating character (e.g. ``@variable@``).
-In this process, the files with ``.in`` extension are not modified, but are first copied to a file of the same name *without* the ``.in`` extension.
-The contents of the newly copied file are modified to reflect the parameter substitution.
-The final task is to copy both the source and the target files to the build directory.
+In this process, the files with ``.in`` extension are not modified, but are first copied to a file of the same name in the build directory.
+The contents of the newly copied file are modified to reflect the parameter substitution and the ``.in`` extension is removed as a default behavior of the `SCons Substfile`_ method.
+The two step copy/substitute behavior is required to allow SCons to unambiguously resolve the source-target file locations.
 We will see this behavior more clearly when we investigate the :ref:`tutorial_parameter_substitution_waves_output_files` for this tutorial.

 In summary of the changes you just made to the ``tutorial_05_parameter_substitution`` file, a ``diff`` against the ``SConscript`` file from :ref:`tutorial_simulation_waves` is included below to help identify the